-INA Group Integrated annual report 2016 was published on 28th of April, 2017.
-As in the previous year, the report was prepared in accordance with GRI G4 guidelines and Oil and Gas Sector Supplement.
+INA Group Integrated annual report 2017 was published on 30th of April, 2018.
+The report was prepared in accordance with GRI Standards and Oil and Gas Sector Supplement.
 The Report successfully completed GRI Materiality Disclosures Services check.

-For the first time, an independent revision of six reported non-financial indicators was carried out, including: energy consumption inside of the organisation, total water withdrawal by source, direct greenhouse gas emissions, energy indirect greenhouse gas emissions, total weight of waste by type and disposal method, types of injury and injury rates, occupational diseases, lost days and absenteeism, and total number of work-related fatalities.
-Based on the procedures and the evidence obtained, the independent auditors confirmed that this six non-financial indicators, reported in INA Group Annual Report 2016, were prepared in accordance with the GRI G4 Guidelines.
+Also, an independent assurance of six reported non-financial indicators was carried out, including: energy consumption inside of the organisation, total water withdrawal by source, direct greenhouse gas emissions, energy indirect greenhouse gas emissions, total weight of waste by type and disposal method, types of injury and injury rates, occupational diseases, lost days and absenteeism, and total number of work-related fatalities.
+Based on the procedures and the evidence obtained, the independent auditors confirmed that this six non-financial indicators, reported in INA Group Annual Report 2017, were prepared in accordance with the GRI Standards.